-Yellow armpit stains on white shirts are a problem if my inbox is any indication, which I believe it is.
+Yellow stains on the armpits and collars of shirts are a problem if my inbox is any indication, which I believe it is.
 And I’ve been avoiding the subject because honestly, it’s kinda’ gross.

 I can’t begin to estimate how many messages I’ve received asking for help with getting rid of these stains, but it’s a lot.
 And now it’s time.
 Today we’re hitting this topic head-on.